Sky Sport (New Zealand): Sky Sport Now

 On 14 August 2019, Sky launched Sky Sport Now, featuring online live streams for all 10 Sky Sport channels, highlights, on demand, match statistics and points tables.
 Three passes are available for purchase: a week pass, a month pass and a 12-month Pass.
 Pay-Per-View events can be purchased separately when they become available.
-Sky Sport Now is available via web browsers as well as on iOS, Android and PlayStation 4 devices.
+Sky Sport Now is available via internet browsers as well as on iOS, Android and PlayStation 4 devices.

 On 27 October 2020, Sky announced that its Sky Sport Now streaming service would be bundled with Spark Sport for a NZ$49.99 monthly subscription from 16 November 2020 onwards.